 Michelle May, M.D.

 Am I Hungry?
 Publishing

-Read more and order here
+Read more, download chapter 1, order here

 Dr. Michelle May, author of Eat What You Love, Love What You Eat for Students and Faculty Associate at Arizona State University, speaks at colleges and universities to guide students to develop a healthier relationship with food and their bodies.

 Description: Eating is a natural, healthy, and pleasurable activity for satisfying hunger and fueling the body.
 However, in our food-abundant, diet-obsessed culture, eating is often mindless, consuming, and guilt-inducing instead.
 Mindful eating is a mindfulness-based practice with profound implications and applications for resolving problematic eating behaviors and developing self-care practices that support optimal well-being.
 During this interactive presentation, participants will apply their new skills with a facilitated mindful bite of chocolate.

 - Six simple, yet powerful strategies for knowing when, what, and how much to eat without rigid, unsustainable rules